dgis/xsddiagram/ReadMe.txt

 version 1.2alpha (2016-11-??)
 - Add infer XSD from XML menu.
 - Fix a null reference exception in the documentation (Thanks Mario M.).
-- Add the namespace in the command line option -r (Thanks Kevin)
+- Add the namespace in the command line option -r (Thanks Kevin).
+- Add the option --no-gui to prevent the UI to be shown (Thanks Kevin).

 version 1.1 (2016-07-08)
 - Fix SVG page size.